rafaelma/pgbackman/docs/manual.rst

 This section has information about how to upgrade to a newer version of PgBackMan when you already are using PgBackMan.

-To things has to be done to run an upgrade og PgBackMan:
+To things has to be done to run an upgrade of PgBackMan:

 * Upgrade the PgBackMan software to the new version
 * Upgrade the ``pgbackman`` database to the new version